-Project grants are intended for research projects.
-It is considered a strength if a project grant application includes work by graduate students and/or post-doctoral fellows.
-The maximum grant amount for a project grant is ISK 45 million for a 36-month project, ISK 30 million for a 24-month project, and ISK 15 million for a 12-month project.
-The grant from the IRF may fund up to 85% of the total cost of the project.
+Project Grants are intended for miscellaneous research projects.
+It strengthens the Project Grant application if it includes work by graduate students and/or post-doctoral fellows.
+The maximum grant amount for a Project Grant is ISK 45 million for a 36-month project, ISK 30 million for a 24-month project, and ISK 15 million for a 12-month project.
+The grant from IRF may fund up to 85% of the total cost of the project.